 Reg-ent collects, stores and reports data on an otolaryngologist-head and neck surgeon’s behalf, taking every measure possible to safeguard it.
 The AAO-HNSF’s technology partner, FIGmd, is compliant with all local and federal regulations governing these areas, including HIPAA provisions and the recently updated provisions as part of the American Recovery and Reinvestment Act/Health Information Technology for Economic and Clinical Health Act.

-The AAO-HNSF is working to develop more performance measures that will accurately track both the otolaryngology patient population as well as to support the depth and breadth of the specialty.
+The AAO-HNSF is working to develop more performance measures to track both the otolaryngology patient population as well as to support the depth and breadth of the specialty.
 Data will be used to formulate and test the measures developed.

-The aim of Reg-ent is ease of use.
+The aim of Reg-ent is to ease burden.
 It is designed to require minimal effort from your staff.
 EHR integration typically requires one to two hours per week for three to four weeks from IT staff to assist in the installation and mapping process.

 To participate in Reg-ent, all otolaryngologists and allergists must be current members of the AAO-HNS.
 Each Reg-ent applicant will be validated for membership during the sign-on process.
 If you have any questions regarding membership status, please email the AAO-HNS Membership Services department at [email protected].

-Non-physician providers do not need to become AAO-HNS members to participate in Reg-ent.
+Non-physician providers such as nurse practitioners, physician assistants and speech-language pathologists are not required to become AAO-HNS members to participate in Reg-ent.

-Any U.S.-based practicing Member of the AAO-HNS, regardless of practice setting, can participate in Reg-ent.
+Yes, Any U.S.-based practicing Member of the AAO-HNS, regardless of practice setting, can participate in Reg-ent.
+More information on Reg-ent for Academic Medical Centers can be found here.

-Future modules beyond MIPS reporting are already in process including research, Maintenance of Certification, and device surveillance.
+Future modules beyond MIPS reporting are already under considerationincluding research, Maintenance of Certification, and device surveillance.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.